- We admitted we were powerless over addictive sexual behavior - that our lives had become unmanageable.

 An Alternative

-1) How much is your church spending/contributing on helping addicts?
+To those who suggest that their churches can do more and/or better for the addict, I have a series of questions:1) How much is your church spending/contributing on helping addicts?
 Most churches I've seen spend no money on this.
 Be warned: if you speak against 12 steps and yet don't do anything or donate to anything to help addicts, you are a hypocrite.

 2) Do you have lay counselors at your church who know how to help addicts?
 Most churches I've seen don't even have counselors, and their pastors were not specifically trained on addictions.
 In addition, the people I've met who have been harmed, not helped, by the likes of NANC and other nouthetic approaches tells me churches don't have a very good handle on this.
 I say this not to condemn, but to encourage churches to change this: get trained.